deepshig/mastermind/documentation.md

 Talking in terms of Kripke Model, we can say that :
 * Real world is the same as the secret code.
 * Code-maker considers only the real world to be possible, because it knows the actual code.
-* Code-breker considers all the possible worlds in the beginning of the game.
-Therefore, with no repetitions, there are 120 worlds possible for the code-breaker.
+* Code-breaker considers all the possible worlds in the beginning of the game.
+Therefore, with no repetitions, there are 360 worlds possible for the code-breaker.

 Using the knowledge operator <b>K</b>, we can assert the following :
 * Code-maker can access only the real world.